Scuba Dive Milwaukee !

 Getting started in scuba diving does not have to be expensive.
 Beginning scuba divers pursuing a certification should have their own mask, fins, snorkel, boots, gloves, and gear bag at a minimum but these items represent a minimal investment in your new hobby.
 The more expensive equipment can be rented.
 As you seek to add to your equipment, get items that are specific to your size first, like a wet suit or dry suit.
 Get a weight belt with the appropriate amount of weights for your size and suit also.
 The rest of the gear is pretty generic size-wise.
 A BC can be next.
 Keep in mind that when buying a regulator you'll also want to buy a console with a tank pressure gauge and depth gauge, and octopus at the same time so that this can be a rather expensive purchase.
 The tanks should be the last peice of equipment you buy.
 Why?
 Because they're heavy (less carrying them around when you don't have to take them home with you), require periodic "hydro" testing, and are readily available for rent from any dive shop.
 You don't even take them with you when you are going on a tropical dive trip.

 December is a good time to buy new equipment because business is slow and the dive shops want to reduce their year-end inventory for tax purposes.
 In addition, dive shops will often sell older rental equipment at quite a discount.
 Used items can also be found on eBay but make sure you know what your are buying.
 Generic items like dive knives, compasses, and snorkels are not such a big deal but for things like regulators and BCs it's best to be familier with the make/model you bid on either through renting it or knowing another diver who has it.
 Even then, make sure the item is listed as being in good condition.
-I've seen quite a few auctions for US Divers "Rocket" model heel-strap fins which is a popular model among scuba divers.
 I wouldn't recommend buying a used tank on line because there's no way to no what the inside is like and due to their weight they would be expensive to ship.
 And stay away from the "snorkeling packages" consisting of a mask, fins, and snorkel as these low-end models aren't really made for scuba diving.
 Some auctions use the word "vintage" in their descriptions but when it comes to scuba equipment vintage is just a better way of saying really old.

 Helpful Web Sites